 Presidents file and pay taxes just like the rest of us; they must follow the same laws that other taxpayers do.
 If they have too little withheld, they could end up owing money to the IRS.
 If they have too much withheld from their paycheck, they could get a refund.

 Is the president required to disclose their tax returns?

-Even though the president must file a tax return, he isn’t required to share information on his tax return with the public.
-That’s because the president is protected by the same laws that protect you and me.
-Seems fair enough, sort of.
+Even though the president must file a tax return, they aren’t required to share information on their tax return with the public.
+That’s because the same laws that protect taxpayers protect the president.

 How much does the president make?